Home > Resources > What are the Cracking Pressures for SVC/SHC Sanitary Check Valves?

 Cracking Pressures for SVC/SHC Sanitary Check Valves by Disk Type

-As listed in our data sheet cracking pressure for check valves are as follows,
+As listed in our data sheet check valve cracking pressures are as follows,

 Polymer Disk (Teflon or PEEK)